rubel75/VASPtools/README.md

 ## prPROCAR.m
 This is an Octave script that computes a localization ratio for each DFT eigenstate based on PROCAR and POSCAR files.

+## PROCAR_PR2DOS.m
+This is an Octave script that is designed to assist with plotting the participation ratio data obtained with prPROCAR.m

 ## Contact
 Please send your comments/suggestions/requests to